ievasinke/codelex-php-homework/README.md

 # Codelex 02-2024 PHP Training Homework

 Welcome to my GitHub repository!
 This repository contains homework assignments for the Codelex PHP training course.
-It documents my journey and progress in learning PHP from scratch, and is created by Ieva Sinke.
+It documents my journey in learning PHP from scratch, and is created by Ieva Sinke.

 ## About This Repository